christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
 Alexanders campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians (Achaemenes is likely Akh-Manesh or "Spirit of Manu", linking to the Vedic sage-king) were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.
 In the Old Testament he was Solomon (Sol-Amūn or "Sun of Amun") which is a direct parallel to "Zeus-Ammon", a title he carried.
 He was also Qin Shi Huang in China.
 The "King of Kings" and "King of the World" titles Alexander and Cyrus used were literal.
 They were kings of a global empire.\
   - Son 2: Darius III ("Darab") of Persia?
 Half brother of Alexander.
 -  Gautama Buddha: Bardiya (Smerdis)/Gaumata (Cyrus the Great's son who was satrap (governor) of the Persian province of Bactria (modern day Afghanistan)).
 He was of the Śākya tribe which is the Sanskrit equivalent of Saka (Scythian).
 Buddhism was a syncretic pacifist religion to subdue the population of the Indian subcontinent.
 The doctrine of renunciation (non-attachment to the material world) is the precise Eastern equivalent of the Serapis/Christian "turn the other cheek".
 Buddhism was a control mechanism designed by the same Dragon Empire.
--  Marcion of Sinope: Markianos of Alexandria.
-The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
-Are the two the same?
-Probably.
 -  Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
 He shows up in a number of religions: In Zoroastrianism he is Manushchihr, in Hinuduisn he is Manu, in Judaism he is Moses, in Norse mythology he is Mannus, etc.
 -  Paul the Apostle = likely a composite character or an avatar/cipher.
 Two suspects for having taken on the character are: 1) Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod